Clark University’s Ph.D. Program in Social Psychology: An Overview

 Throughout their time in the program, students are expected to engage in various research groups and forums while working towards their portfolio and dissertation.

-Currently active groups within the social program students include:
+Currently active groups within the social program include:

 The “Kitchen” Seminar (Valsiner):